 These posts do a good job of summarizing how that works:

-How Do I Actually Make an Income from my Website?
+How Do I Support Myself with my Website?

 My income is generated from a few different sources:

 Amazon Associates is a program that allows me to earn a small commission (from about 5% to about 7%) on every purchase a person makes on Amazon if they get there through links on my website.
 So whenever I do a book review or even refer to a book, I put a link that includes my associate code, and if you go to Amazon through that link, I get a small percentage of whatever you pay Amazon for anything you buy during that visit, even if you never actually get the thing you linked over to.